Traveling carnival: Side stalls and games

 Much of the true "con artistry" has been driven out of funfairs in the twentieth century, and combined with an increasing emphasis on the role of families and small children in such entertainment, contemporary showmen often find greater profit in pricing their games far above the value of the prizes being offered, with complex formula for upgrading to the large prizes that advertise the game and instill desire among customers.
-The rises in pricing of many side stalls must often reflect the overheads of running fairground equipment – the cost of swag, diesel, staff, and rents.
+The rises in pricing of many side stalls must often reflect the overheads of running fairground equipment – the cost of merchandise, diesel, staff, and rents.

 Typical prizes change to reflect popular tastes.
 A traditional fairground prize used to be a goldfish in a small plastic bag, but these have fallen out of favor, partly because goldfish are no longer seen as exotic, but also because of animal welfare concerns.
 Many stalls offer cuddly toys as prizes.

 Image gallery

 Rides

 Many traveling carnivals bring with them an assortment of rides.
 Some rides are for young children and may include a carousel, ridable miniature railway, miniature roller coaster, or an inflatable bounce house.
 For older children and adults, there can be many different types of rides.
 These rides are designed to use height, speed, g-force, or centrifugal force to appeal to the riders' senses.
 Some examples are the Chair-O-Planes, Ferris wheel, Zipper ride, and the Tilt-A-Whirl.

 The rides are generally painted in bright vibrant colors such as red, yellow and orange.
 Multicolored lighting is also used to enhance the rides' appearance at night.
 Each ride also plays its own music: a carousel may have calliope music playing while the ride next to it may have rock music for its riders.
 The music for each ride is usually upbeat; however, a ride such as a ghost train will have more somber music.

 These rides are designed to be quickly set up and taken down, thus helping the carnival operator in moving them.
 Some state governments have agencies that inspect carnival rides to ensure the safety of the riders.
 Regulation varies by jurisdiction.